Skip to content

 Why Scaling Matters

-• Training time: Even with 8 A100s, training a 13B model from scratch takes weeks
+• Training time: Even with 8 top-tier A100 GPUs, training a 13B model from scratch takes weeks

-• Context length: Processing long contexts (32k+ tokens) often exceeds single-GPU memory
+• Context length: Long contexts (32k+ tokens) easily exceed single-GPU memory limits

 1. Parallelism Techniques Explained Simply